Using intermittent fasting for weight loss is a proven science-backed method of getting results.

 Meanwhile those who have tried various forms of intermittent fasting have found it works very well for them, and therefore they’ve lost significant weight with it.

-Most people who try to cut calories end up binge eating after a short amount of time because the “hunger pains” of constantly not being able to eat is too harsh.
+Most people who try calorie restriction end up binge eating after a short amount of time.
+This is due to the “hunger pains” are too much for them.

 Intermittent fasting solves this dilemma by only cutting out food for a limited amount of time before allowing your body to eat again without the severe restriction.

 To curb these hunger pangs drink my approved fasting drinks.
 Water, coffee, tea and other zero caloric beverages will be fine.
 Sparkling waters like La Croix are a favorite of mine.
 As much as I hate to say it zero calorie energy drinks will work too but have to be careful because of the artificial sweeteners.
 Coffee is great to have during your fast since it’ll boost your metabolism helping you burn more fat.

 Can you workout while on a intermittent fasting plan?

 With the right kind of workouts you can maximize and enhance the fat loss process on your fasting day.